Point Lobos - Crown Jewel of the California State Parks

 There are plenty of hiking trails to keep you busy for at least a half day.

-Lace lichen is the official California's state lichen.
+Lace lichen is the official California state lichen.

-Lichen is the great indicator of air pollution.
+Lichen is a great indicator of air pollution.

-Beware of poison oak that can cause serious skin allergy for 75% of people.
+Beware of poison oak which can cause serious skin allergy for 75% of people.

 If you have only about two hours, I highly recommend you take the Bird Island trail.

-Not only can you see a colony of nesting cormorants and sea gulls, but also you can spot quite a few seals.
-The iconic China Cove with its emerald blue water is now closed for visitors indefinitely as seals picked it as their rookery.
+Not only can you see a colony of nesting cormorants and seagulls, but also you can spot quite a few seals.
+The iconic China Cove with its emerald blue water is now closed to visitors indefinitely as seals picked it as their rookery.

 Seals cannot be wrong - this beach is probably the best one I've seen in California.